Edéhzhíe Protected Area: History

 In 1998, the Dehcho First Nations began working through the Protected Areas Strategy to permanently protect Edéhzhíe.
 In 2002, Edéhzhíe was designated a Candidate Protected Area, protected from land withdrawals.
 In 2009, the Edéhzhíe Working Group submitted a Recommendations Report after public review to the Dehcho First Nations, Tłįchǫ Government, Government of the Northwest Territories, and Government of Canada.
 In 2010, Northern Affairs Minister John Duncan did not renew subsurface protection within the Candidate Protected Area.
 However, Northern Affairs extended the protection of surface activities such as logging until 2012.
 Dehcho First Nations asked the Federal Court to overturn the order to remove subsurface mining in the Horn Plateau; in the court application, Dehcho First Nations stated that removing subsurface protection "was made without any consultation as required by law, and is regarded by the Dehcho First Nations as a complete betrayal of the letter and the spirit of the Protected Areas Strategy."
-In 2011, the federal government reinstated protection to 57% of the area is response to the 2010 court challenge.
+In 2011, the federal government reinstated protection to 57% of the area in response to the 2010 court challenge.
 In 2012, federal judge John.
 A. O'Keefe rejected the motion to dismiss the Dehcho First Nations court action.

 In 2016, Dehcho First Nations and Government of Canada began working on an agreement for the establishment of Edéhzhíe.
 The originally proposed 25,000 km^{2} area was reduced to 14,000 km^{2}; areas with large mineral deposits were removed from the protected area and the remaining area would have full surface and subsurface protection.
 In 2018, Dehcho First Nations passed a resolution to establish Edéhzhíe as an Indigenous Protected Area and a National Wildlife Area under the Canada Wildlife Act.
 Dehcho First Nations and Environment and Climate Change Canada signed the Edéhzhíe Agreement for the Edéhzhíe Protected Area.
 The Government of the Northwest Territories withdrew subsurface rights for the protected area indefinitely in 2020.
-Establishment of Edéhzhíe Protected Area as a National Wildlife Area is in progress.
+Edéhzhíe was designated as a National Wildlife Area in 2022.